KohlsTechnology/eunomia/examples/hello-world-yaml/README.md

 # Make sure the hello-world pod start successfully
 # You should be seeing 1 running hello-word pod
 # You should also see one completed pod with a name starting with gitopsconfig-hello-world-yaml
-kubectl get pods -n eunomia-hello-world-demo
+kubectl get pods -n eunomia-hello-world-yaml-demo

+#If you are using minikube you can run:
+minikube service hello-world -n eunomia-hello-world-yaml-demo

 # take a look at the CR
-kubectl -n eunomia-hello-world-demo get GitOpsConfig kubectl -n eunomia-hello-world-demo describe GitOpsConfig hello-world-yaml
+kubectl -n eunomia-hello-world-yaml-demo get GitOpsConfig kubectl -n eunomia-hello-world-yaml-demo describe GitOpsConfig hello-world-yaml

 # Lets simulate a change in Git
 # Your load increased and you now need 3 running pods